ChengHsiangLu/Myofibroblast/README.md

 ```

-Using Excel, create a spreadsheet using "allbiotypes.txt" and "allbiotypescountspercents.txt", and calculate the minimum, maximum, and average values for each biotype.
+Using Excel, create a spreadsheet using "allbiotypes.txt" and "allbiotypescountspercents.txt", and calculate the minimum, maximum, and average values for each biotype in Figure 5.
 You can access my completed spreadsheet [here](/spreadsheet/Barret_Myofibroblast_TGFTNF_MASTER.xlsx).
 Notably, protein_coding genes exhibit an average of 98.65% among the various biotypes, consistent with my expectations.
-Moreover, I found no samples with excessive contributions from other biotypes (e.g. mitochondrial and non-coding RNAs), and therefore no library quality issues were found in this step in Figure 5.
+Moreover, I found no samples with excessive contributions from other biotypes (e.g. mitochondrial and non-coding RNAs), and therefore no library quality issues were found in this step.

 ![](/Pics/Figure_5.png)